mennoberend/LAMAS_davinci/README.md

 4. `pip3 install -r requirements.txt`
 5. `sudo apt install graphviz`

+## Run instructions
+For instruction to replicate the experiments use: `python3 experiment.py --help` To play the game with 2 logical players and yourself use: `python run_simulation.py --add_human_player --amount_of_players 2 --max_tile_number 7`
+To see the other options when using the GUI use `python run_simulation.py --help`

 ## File descriptions of all files in the repo
 <ul>